 - Death: The sudden loss of a loved is one of the most devastating experiences anyone can endure.
 Cherished personal connections are destroyed, families are left emotionally broken and lacking crucial income while unbudgeted medical, funeral and burial costs rise.
 In addition to loss of companionship, guidance and income, surviving loved ones often require ongoing therapy to cope with the tragedy.

-During the course of your case we will investigate all avenues for maximizing the compensation you could recover for damages such as:
+During the course of your case we will investigate all avenues for maximizing the compensation you could recover for damages inflicted on you, such as:

 - Loss of income: If your injuries or rehabilitation inhibit your ability to work, causing you to lose income, you have the right to compensation.
 If the injury is severe enough that you can no longer perform your occupational duties, you can sue for loss of future earnings.
-If the truck accident results in death, a family member can sue on behalf of the deceased for potentially lost income, based on the work-life expectancy of the victim.
+If the truck accident results in death, family members can sue for lost income, based on the work-life expectancy of the deceased.

 - Property damage: Vehicle damage accounts for the majority of property damage awards.
 In addition to the vehicle itself, you may be entitled to compensation for valuable materials that were also damaged in the crash.
 Property damage is based on the value of the property before the accident, not replacement value.

-- Pain and suffering: This is one of the most difficult elements to prove in a truck accident case, because no one truly knows your pain but you.
-However, pain can be evidenced by the length and intensity of your therapy and recovery as well as your pain medication use and lifestyle adjustments.
+- Pain and suffering: This is one of the most difficult elements to prove in any vehicle accident case, because no one truly knows your pain but you.
+However, pain can be evidenced by the length and intensity of your therapy and recovery as well as your necessary pain medication use and lifestyle adjustments.
 It is critical that every aspect of your life that was affected by your accident is proven through evidence and witness testimony.

 - Mental anguish and emotional distress: These damages are often confused with pain and suffering, but they are not the same.
 Following an accident, it is very common for victims to feel shock, fear, grief, anxiety, embarrassment and shame.
 Different states have specific qualifications for mental anguish and emotional distress claims, so the location of your accident and the recommendations of your attorney are key factors.

-- End of life expenses: In the unfortunate event that a wrongful death results from a truck accident, family members may be able to gain compensation for lost future income, funeral and burial costs, loss of guidance and companionship and other costs related to medical care and treatment.
+- End of life expenses: In the unfortunate event that a wrongful death results from a truck accident, family members may be able to entitled to compensation for lost future income, funeral and burial costs, loss of guidance and companionship and other costs related to medical care and treatment.

 - Punitive damages: These damages are not based on specific injuries and subsequent medical bills or property damage.
-Punitive damages are a way to punish the defendant for gross negligence or intentional conduct that led to the injuries.
+Rather, punitive damages are a way to punish the defendant for gross negligence or intentional conduct that led to the injuries.
 They are exemplary damages intended as an example to others to help prevent similar reckless conduct.

 Federal Regulations in Truck Accident Cases